konfound-project/konfound/README.md

 Shiny Version for published studies
 ===================================

-A shiny version for sensitivity analysis for published studies is available [here](https://jmichaelrosenberg.shinyapps.io/shinykonfound/).
+A shiny version for sensitivity analysis for published studies is also available [here](https://jmichaelrosenberg.shinyapps.io/shinykonfound/).